Volunteering with Medical Detection Dogs

 What if I work full-time?

-Socialising a puppy requires a lot of attention, so in most cases it isn’t possible for someone with a full-time job to be the primary carer within the household.
-Socialisers also need to be available to attend regular classes, and to take the puppy out for socialisation and training trips three times a week (at supermarkets, high streets, on public transport etc.).
+Socialising a puppy requires a lot of attention, so in many cases it isn’t possible for someone with a full-time job to be the primary carer within the household.
+Puppy Socialisers also need to be available to attend regular classes, and to take the puppy out for socialisation and training trips three times a week (at supermarkets, high streets, on public transport etc.).
+We will consider individual circumstances for those who have the flexibility to meet the requirements of raising a puppy, for example, those who are self-employed or working from home.

 Fostering our Bio Detection Dogs will need care on the days they aren’t working here at the Centre; taking the dog to work or working from home can give the dog the company they need.